unccv/course_project/README.md

 ## Benefits to Industry Partners
 - Groups may come up with interesting approaches that may be worth pursuing further
-- Partners may identify well-qaulified potential interns or hires
+- Partners may identify well-qualified potential interns or hires

 ## Benefits to Students
 - Get work on a real problem
 - A little guidance along the way
-- Exposure to intersting places to potentially work
+- Exposure to interesting places to potentially work
 - A strong resume booster

 ## Expectations